sol-lang/sol/README.md

 **Type registration.** Currently the `sol_objtype_t` enumeration contains all the types that Sol defines intrinsically, though most of the code only cares about which operations are supported.
 Embedders cannot specify additional members of this enumeration, borrowing the `SOL_CDATA` type instead.
 This may be fixed later.

 **Code consolidation and refactoring.** There are quite a few instances of repetitive code that need to be addressed, and can be refactored out into functions in their own right.
 This should also improve usability.

-**Redefinition of print.** `ob_print` is a debug utility meant to be used from GDB, so it intentionally was not designed with state access in mind. `sol_ops_t.tostring` was always intended to be what generated object representations, and these need to be updated to match how `ob_print` does it (but better).

-**Proper stream/file support.** Currently, printing happens to `stdout` implicitly through `printf`.
-By adding an object abstraction layer, Sol code can redirect output (like Python's `sys.stdout`).
-This will be especially useful in environments where `stdout` is invisible or obscured, like Windows GUI applications.

-**Optimization.** As mentioned above, a few critical operations are quite slow.
-This will probably require some higher-caliber data structures than the ones I have now, most of which will probably be relegated to DSL for code reuse.

-**Makefiles.** Being a non-conformist is fun, but will probably hurt in the long run :P

-**Documentation.** More thorough documentation will be coming soon, I promise.

 Contributing
 ------------